gazebosim/gz-gui/tutorials/scene.md

 Rendering operations aren't thread-safe.
 To make sure there are no race conditions, all rendering operations should happen in the same thread, the "render thread".
-In order to access that thread from a custom plugin, it's necessary to listen to the `ignition::gui::events::Render` event, which is emitted by the `MinimalScene`.
+In order to access that thread from a custom plugin, it's necessary to listen to the `ignition::gui::events::Render` or `ignition::gui::events::PreRender` events, which are emitted by the `MinimalScene`.

 See how the `TransportSceneManager` installs an event filter with